-- PRECOR scrolls on the lower text display.
-SELECT A WORKOUT OR PRESS QUICKSTART TO BEGIN scrolls in the upper text display. - The heart rate signal is the only segment activated. - On the treadmill, the belt is not moving and the lift motor is off.
+- SELECT A WORKOUT OR PRESS QUICKSTART TO BEGIN scrolls in the text display. - On the treadmill, the belt is not moving and the lift motor is off.

 Note: On self-powered equipment, the console initializes when you begin working out.
 You must maintain a minimum rate of motion for the Welcome banner to appear.